compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 Virtual tables are like any tables but, one cannot create indexes on them, alter and add columns or create triggers.
 Virtual tables involve no reading and writing to the db file.

-**shadow tables**: Sometimes, some virtual table implmentations store virtual table informations in real tables called shawdow tables.
+**shadow tables**: Sometimes, some virtual table implementations store virtual table informations in real tables called shawdow tables.
 Shadow tables can be read and modified unless the `SQLITE_DBCONFIG_DEFENSIVE` flag is set.

 ## Common Table Expressions